Skip to main content

 });

-One detail that matters: the payload must be compact JSON (no spaces after colons or commas).
-We surface the exact expected payload string in test mode error messages, along with code snippets for Python, Ruby, and PHP, so you're never stuck debugging HMAC mismatches.
+One detail that'll save you debugging time: the payload must be compact JSON (no spaces after colons or commas).
+We surface the exact expected payload string in test mode error messages, along with code snippets for Python, Ruby, and PHP.
+Because HMAC mismatches at midnight are nobody's idea of an adventure.

 Idempotency Built In

 Every write endpoint supports idempotency keys.
-Send the same Idempotency-Key header twice and you'll get the exact same response — same envelope, same request ID, with a meta.idempotentReplayed: true flag so you know it was cached.
+Send the same Idempotency-Key header twice, get the exact same response -- same envelope, same request ID, with a meta.idempotentReplayed: true flag so you know it was cached.
 Keys expire after 24 hours.

 curl -X POST https://www.cstar.help/api/v1/teams/{teamId}/tickets \